-The Share Option Scheme was conditionally approved by the Shareholders on 26 September 2011 and became effective for a period of 10 years commencing on the adoption date as defined in the old Share Option Scheme, i.e. 26 September 2011.
+The old Share Option Scheme was conditionally approved by the Shareholders on 26 September 2011 and became effective for a period of 10 years commencing on the adoption date as defined in the old Share Option Scheme, i.e. 26 September 2011.

 The old Share Option Scheme expired on 25 September 2021.
 Upon its expiry, no further options were granted thereunder, and the options granted prior to and remaining outstanding at the expiry shall continue to be valid and exercisable in accordance with the terms of the old Share Option Scheme.
+During the year ended 31 March 2023, the options granted under the old share option scheme lapsed.

 The Company adopted the new share option scheme (the "New Share Option Scheme) by an ordinary resolution duly passed by the shareholders of the Company on 27 September 2021 for a period of 10 years commencing on the adoption date.
 Since the adoption of the New Share Option Scheme and up to the date of this annual report, no share options have been granted.
-Therefore, no share options were exercised or cancelled or lapsed during the year ended 31 March 2022 and there were no outstanding share options under the New Share Option Scheme as at 31 March 2022.
+Therefore, no share options were exercised or cancelled or lapsed during the year ended 31 March 2023 and there were no outstanding share options under the New Share Option Scheme as at 31 March 2023.